James Watt is an eighteenth century engineer chiefly remembered for pioneering work on steam power

 Chronology/Biography of James Watt:

-1753: Goes to Glasgow to become a maker of mathematical instruments.
+1753: Watt goes to Glasgow to become a maker of mathematical instruments.

-1755: Watt moves to London to try and become an apprentice to an instrument maker.
+1755: He moves to London to try and become an apprentice to an instrument maker.

-1757: Returns to Glasgow where he works as an instrument maker at the University.
+1757: Watt returns to Glasgow where he works as an instrument maker at the University.

 1759: Watt opens a shop in Saltmarket, Glasgow selling instruments and toys.